treitmaier/KInputEvents/README.md

 Input Events can come from a broad range of devices: from keyboards and mice to touchscreens, joysticks, and hardware buttons.
 In fact, the motivation and first use case for KInputEvents was to respond to key-presses on a [3x4 Matrix Keypad](https://reitmaier.xyz/blog/matrix_keyboard/) connected to a Raspberry Pi's GPIOs.

 The Linux Kernel Input Subsystem creates device files for these diverse input devices in the `/dev/input` directory.
 KInputEvents binds to a specified input device (e.g. `/dev/input/mouse0`) and surfaces events to any listeners registered to it.
-For example, when the user moves the mouse, presses a key, or touches the screen, depending on the input device file.
+For example, when the user moves the mouse, presses a key, or touches the screen.

 ## Sample

 To get an impression of the functionality that KInputEvents provides, checkout the [Demo Application](src/main/kotlin/xyz/reitmaier/kinputevents/KInputEventsDemo.kt) which listens for and prints out keyboard key release events.

-Here's what it outputs when typing in the letters 'kinputevents' on a keyboard, in the case represented by the `/dev/input/event0` device file:
+Here's what it outputs when typing in the letters 'kinputevents' on a keyboard, represented by the `/dev/input/event0` device file:

     Event: Time 1594904982.414985, type 1 (EV_KEY), code 37 (KEY_K), value 0 (EV_KEY_RELEASE)
     Event: Time 1594904983.374958, type 1 (EV_KEY), code 23 (KEY_I), value 0 (EV_KEY_RELEASE)